akseidel/AudiobookerIII/README.md

 #### Download: **[AudiobookerII.zip](TheDownload/AudiobookerII.zip)**

 After downloading your system might have automatically extracted AudiobookerII from the zip file's contents.
 The result should be the application "bundle" file named "-AudiobookerII".
+Double clicking the downloaded zip file usually extracts a zip file's contents.
+Extract the zip file's contents yourself if that did not happen automatically.
 On some older systems the AudiobookerII Applescript file might appear as "-AudiobookerII.app".

 #### Follow these steps for installing AudiobookerII (Mac OS X):